 - Velcro closure makes diaper changing very easy.
 For the first few weeks, my dh and daughter would only use the BumG’s because they couldn’t quite figure out the snaps on the Fuzzi Bunz.

 I purchased a few extra inserts, a wet bag for traveling, pail liner, and a kitchen trash can with a flip up lid.
 I purchased my diapers and accessories from Nurtured Family.
-I recommend them because they have competitive prices and fast shipping.
+However they have since stopped selling online.

 My neighbor gave me some cloth wipes she made from old blankets and her husband’s t-shirts.
 I just wet them and use like a regular wipe.